-Meet Eilidh, a university student who volunteered at Operation Bobbi Bear for two weeks through Vocational Impact.
-Initially, Eilidh was a bit apprehensive about working with Bobbi Bear due to the intense nature of the work.
-However, during her time in South Africa, Eilidh enjoyed the work so much that she decided to shift her career focus and pursue social work.
+Initially, Eilidh was a bit apprehensive about working with the centre due to the intense nature of the work.
+However, during her time in South Africa she enjoyed the work so much that she decided to shift her career focus and pursue social work.

-We had a chat with Eilidh after she returned from South Africa to hear about her time at Bobbi Bear.
+We had a chat with Eilidh after she returned from South Africa to hear about her time at the project.
 She told us why she was initially a bit nervous and how it ultimately differed from her expectations.

-I only spent two weeks there originally because of the nature of the work.
+I went for two weeks originally because of the nature of the work.
 I wasn’t sure how much I would enjoy it, but then I found that once I got there and kind of got into things, I really enjoyed it.
 And then I was a bit sad when the two weeks were up.

-I enjoyed things with the school talks with the local schools raising awareness for drug misuse.
-I also really enjoyed going to court one day, which I found really interesting because I’m wanting to work with victims of abuse.
+I enjoyed the school talks with the local schools raising awareness for drug misuse.
+I also really enjoyed going to court, which I found really interesting because I’m wanting to work with victims of abuse.
 I’m doing my dissertation on eyewitness testimony, so I got to see how they use that in court cases over there, which I found really useful and beneficial.
 The victim’s testimony at the police station was really interesting as well.
-They asked me what particular interests I had and they took that on board and I got to go to the court and the police station.
-It was really good that way, they took me to things I wanted to do.

-In the schools, we would go and do talks about drug misuse, raising awareness of it, raising awareness of the risks that could lead on from drug usage and giving them contact information for a local support group, and the police, and obviously Bobbi Bear as well.
+In the schools, we would go and do talks about drug misuse, raising awareness of it, raising awareness of the risks that could lead on from drug usage and giving them contact information for a local support group, and the police, and obviously the project as well.

-I like working with kids, hence the Bobbi Bear placement.
-I feel like I worked quite well with the person that was doing it for Bobbi Bear.
+I like working with kids, hence the Vocational Impact Psychology placement.
+I feel like I worked well with the person working with the project on the drugs side of things.
 We both had different experiences with drug use, so we worked quite well with each other and were able to give different takes on it.
 I think the kids really appreciated that as well, a lot of the kids would come up afterwards and ask questions or ask for numbers if they had family members who needed help.
 I think it worked well.

 She also told us about how this ultimately had an impact on her future career.